The Shavlik Content Team has created a deployment for Windows 10 Version 1511, 1607, 1703, 1709, and 1803.

-- The deployment of the 1511, 1607, or 1703 update is effectively a full operating system install, which includes all of the potential risks of a traditional OS upgrade.
+- The deployment of the Windows 10 build upgrade is effectively a full operating system install, which includes all of the potential risks of a traditional OS upgrade.
 This can include, but are not limited to:

 - Blue screens (BSOD)